jswoboda/ISRSpectrum/README.md

 	$ cd ISRSpectrum/ISRSpectrum/const
 	$ git pull origin

-Run the Python setup script, which should be run in develop mode.
+Then move to the main directory and run the Python setup script, which should be run in develop mode.

+	$ cd ../..
 	$ python setup.py develop

 #Code Examples